-- 1) Roading - Policy of fully funding depreciation dependent upon New Zealand Transport Agency funding - b.
-The forecast plan shows depreciation fully funded - 2) Wastewater - a.
-Policy adopted to fully funding depreciation - b.
-From year 4 of the LTP, escalations commence introducing additional rates funding to fund the depreciation gap - c.
-A strategy needs to be developed to fund wastewater treatment plant replacement in the future (about 30 years) - 3) Stormwater - The uninflated 30 year Infrastructure Strategy renewal programme is aligned with current rates funding policy of \$655,000 per annum (other than years 1-3 which is set at \$555,000 per annum) - b.
-Within this plan the \$655,000 funding provision has been inflation adjusted - 4) Water Supply - a.
-Depreciation is fully funded from year 3 Following significant uplifts in asset values through the recent investments in the water supply network and general proce escalations, depreciation will not be fully funded for the first 2 years of the plan, reverting to being fully funded by year 3. - 5) Parks - a.
-Depreciation is fully funded
+- a.
+The uninflated 30 year Infrastructure Strategy renewal programme is aligned with current rates funding policy of \$655,000 per annum (other than years 1-3 which is set at \$555,000 per annum) - b.
+Within this plan the \$655,000 funding provision has been inflation adjusted a.
+Depreciation is fully funded from year 3 - Following significant uplifts in asset values through the recent investments in the water supply network and general proce escalations, depreciation will not be fully funded for the first 2 years of the plan, reverting to being fully funded by year 3.